shuichiro-endo/spider/Linux/README.md

 3. add spider client node (3)
 > [!NOTE]
-> The startup location of the spider server node is determined by the 'server destination ip' when adding the spider client node.
+> The startup location of the spider server node is determined by the 'destination spider ip' when adding the spider client node.

 ```
 ----------     spider     ----------